Strategies to attract and retain Millennial and Gen Z travelers

 - Create experiences with social impact, such as workshops with local artisans or volunteer activities.

-The next wave of travelers will come from emerging markets such as China, India and Saudi Arabia.
+The next wave of travelers will come from emerging markets such as China, India, or Saudi Arabia.
 Although domestic and regional tourism will dominate, expectations will be global.

 What can you do?